 Eventually, the debt will expire past its statute of limitations.
 Learn about your state’s statute of limitations.

 Is consolidating credit cards bad for your credit?

-Paying off credit card debt with an unsecured debt consolidation loan has minimal impact on credit scores, and at times can benefit your credit score, but debt relief and settlement programs do have an adverse effect on credit scores.
+Paying off credit card debt with an unsecured debt consolidation loan has minimal impact on credit scores, and at times can benefit your credit score.
+Still, debt relief and settlement programs do hurt credit scores.

 How To Consolidate Credit Card Debt Without Hurting Your Credit

 - Use a home equity loan to consolidate credit card debt (won’t hurt credit scores)